prvkrishna/altimetrik-login-register/README.md

 // To run in development:
-   1) cd altimetrik-login-register" and then execute "npm start" cmd
+   1) "cd altimetrik-login-register" and then execute "npm start" cmd

    2) Development server is running on 3000 port